MichalSoszkoGID/datamass-workshop-resourcess/Session 2 - hands-on excercises.md

 ## Business task

 During the demo session we have created a pipeline ending with `dim_users` model. `Dim_users` is a data mart model, where we store basic information about our customers (with confidential data filtered off) - like his / her `user_id`, `gender`, `age`, `postal code`, `country` etc. This data was taken from the `raw users table` and then enriched with information about his/her web activity in the fictional ecommerce platform (`total events`, date of the `first` and `most recent web activity`, splitted between different traffic sources).
-Now, our data team has been asked for upgrading the model so it can also present information regarding `customer lifetime value` so the analysts can search for patterns and insights reflecting web activity and purchases made by the customers.
+Now, our data team has been asked for upgrading the model so it can also present information helpful for calculating `customer lifetime value` so the analysts can search for patterns and insights reflecting web activity and purchases made by the customers.
+You have agreeded with data team that you will add `customer_total_value` (and some other parameters, enlisted below) defined as sum of all customer expenses for complete orders only (this oversimplification is intentional).
+This should be enough to analysts to proceed.

 Moreover, there has been a request for extending the users localisation data with continents - "a small upgrade but a necessary one".

 ### Steps to perform:
 Your task is to: